ottotpschmidt/ottotpschmidt.github.io/_pages/about.md

   - /about.html
 ---

+# Personal Webpage – Otto T. P. Schmidt

 Hey, this is my landing page for academic purposes.

-My name is Otto.
-I am a physicist working on mathematical topics.
-In my PhD, which I am doing in the frame of the Marie Sklodowska-Curie PhD Fellowship [TENORS][https://tenors-network.eu/dc-10-geometry-of-tensor-network-varieties-for-quantum-condensed-matter-physics/], I am applying methods from algebraic geometry to problems in quantum condensed matter physics.
+My name is **Otto**, and I am a physicist working on mathematical aspects of quantum condensed matter physics.
+In my PhD, which I am pursuing as part of the [Marie Skłodowska-Curie PhD Fellowship TENORS](https://tenors-network.eu/dc-10-geometry-of-tensor-network-varieties-for-quantum-condensed-matter-physics/), I apply methods from algebraic geometry to problems in quantum many-body physics.

-In this context, the main object of my studies are tensor networks of various forms.
-These networks can be applied to gain numerical and conceptual insight into complex quantum many-body systems and have gained popularity over the recent years.
-In mathematical terms, tensor networks can also be seen as rational maps from a parameter space into an embedding space.
-Since these maps are polynomial, we can easily define a variety in the embedding cut out by the coordinate function of said map.
-Studiying the tensor networks in this algebro-geometric fashion increases the abstraction level of the networks and can lead to interesting insights as to how they represent physical systems.
+A central object of my research is **tensor networks** in various forms.
+These networks are powerful tools for gaining both numerical and conceptual insights into complex quantum systems and have become increasingly popular in recent years.
+Mathematically, tensor networks can be viewed as **rational maps** from a parameter space to an embedding space.
+Since these maps are polynomial, they define varieties in the embedding space cut out by their coordinate functions.

+Studying tensor networks through this **algebro-geometric lens** raises the level of abstraction and can lead to new insights into how these networks represent physical systems.